alexandergustafssonflink/Picture-This-1/README.md

 # Picture-This
-School assignment at YRGO where the assignment was to create an Instagram Clone using CSS, HTML, Javascript, PHP and a SQL database.
+Picture This is a school assignment at YRGO where we got the opportunity to learn how to create an Instagram Clone using CSS, HTML, Javascript, PHP and a SQL database.

 ![header-img](https://media.giphy.com/media/3oz8xSfBvRqfbU9n0c/source.gif)